Finistere/antidote/README.rst

     f(Database('localhost:6789'))  # but you can still use the function normally

 Want more ?
-Here is a more complex example:
+Here is an over-engineered example to showcase a lot more features:

 .. code-block:: python